Class 3 Information

 Your involvement is very important here.
 Please sign and date the reading log every time your child has read and discussed their reading with you.
 It would greatly help your child's reading progress if you could discuss aspects of the book they are reading.
 Please ask questions to support their understanding and explanation skills: What happened in this chapter?
 What have you learnt about the characters?
 How did they behave/ what did they do?
 Why did they do that/behave that way?
 How do you know this - what did the author say to make you think this?

-We are approaching the teaching and learning of spelling conventions differently this year.
-The children will not bring home a list of words to practise each week, but will use a range of methods within the class often with a spelling partner.
-Children will be encouraged to continue practising these methods at home and will be assessed regularly in class.
+The children will not bring home a list of words given by the teacher to practise each week, but will use a range of methods within the class often with a spelling partner.
+The children will have their own individual list and will be encouraged to continue practising the learned strategies at home and will be assessed regularly in class.
 Key spelling words can be found at the bottom of this page.

 An area for class focus is times tables and telling the time.
 Year 5 & 6 children should be frequently practising all their times tables up to 12 X 12.
 The new National Curriculum suggests that by the end of Year 4 children should have instant recall of all of the times tables up to 12.
 They should also have instant recall of the division facts associated with that table i.e. 21 divided by 7 = 3.
 Your assistance in this would be greatly appreciated.
 We will check tables knowledge in numeracy lessons and sometimes more formally.